shannenlolol/SG_Routing_UI_SL/docs/Test Procedures.md

 **Expected Results:**

 * Refresh loads blockages into the list and map markers/circles appear.
-* Adding a blockage creates it and it appears after refresh (or immediately if the UI refreshes).
+* Adding a blockage creates it.
-* Deleting removes it from the list/map after refresh.
+* Deleting removes it from the list/map.
-* Selecting a blockage focuses the map on it (inset-aware if sidebar expanded).
+* Selecting a blockage focuses the map on it.
-* If auto reroute is implemented, route refresh/recompute is triggered after add/delete where applicable.
+* As auto reroute is implemented, route refresh/recompute is triggered after add/delete where applicable.

 <p>
   <img src="../frontend/public/images/us11_add_blockage.png" width="80%" />